 Not Carved: Alternatives To Painting Carved Lettering On Wood Signs

 If your wood sign is not carved and you are on a limited budget, like me, you have many options.
 Below I have provided several solutions for painting your wood sign(s) that are effective, provide options of look, font, and appearance.
 Basically, it is limited by your imagination and creative thoughts to tailor however you want.
 Don’t be the norm and create that special wood sign!

 - Basic Stencils – Home made or bought

 - Dura-lar – Reusable Stencil – Use spray adhesive for sticking to the wood sign

 - Vinyl – Very Effective, but increases cost due the equipment you will need – Hire out (Many sites will do the work for you online) or take the spill in buying – Expect to pay a moderate amount of money for machine and supplies which you will need

 - Hand Drawn – If you are artistic and have the ability to draw your lettering – Awesome if you are able – If not have a friend or hire out

-Each of the above options are simple and easy to accomplish with mostly items you would typically have around your home.
+Each of the above options is simple and easy to accomplish with most items you would typically have around your home.
 This greatly reduces the amount of money needed to paint your wood signs.
 So let’s get to it!